jhost94/RabbitBot/README.md

 # Fetures
 Basic death counter presented on screen and chat.
 Persistence, saves every change on the OBS local storage.
-Game list that implements the death counter, and possibility for other future implementations.
+Game list that implements the death counter and a boss list for each game.

 # Future features
 - Command restriction, for certain commands only moderators or channel owner can use, and not everyone.